Are you interested in how to rent or buy a private jet? Our team of business aviation experts is here to help you make an informed decision.

 To buy or to charter a private jet – making the decision

 There are many aspects to consider when making this decision.
-Here, we will focus on three key factors marking the difference between buying and renting.
+Here, we will focus on three key factors marking the difference between a private jet rental and a private jet buy.

 It is essential to make a clear distinction between public transport and private flight.
 Rent a private jet and you will enjoy public transport with all the pros and cons.
 Buy your private jet and fly with fewer limitations but with less insurance.